 Although chiropractic shares much with other health professions, its emphasis and application of philosophy distinguishes it from modern medicine.
 Chiropractic philosophy gravitates toward a holistic (“total person”) approach to healing which combines elements of the mind, body and spirit.
 It maintains that health depends on obedience to natural laws, and that deviation from such laws can result in illness.

 Increasing interest in alternative forms of care has caught the attention of several health associations and government agencies.
 A 1993 study in the New England Journal of Medicine reported that “The estimated number of visits made in 1990 to providers of unconventional therapy was greater than the number of visits to all primary medical providers nationwide,” and chiropractic was among the most frequently used non-medical therapy.

 A followup report published in the Journal of the American Medical Association in 1998 found that the use of non-medical treatments had increased significantly since the 1990 survey, with “overall prevalence of use increased by 25%, total visits by an estimated 47%, and expenditures on services provided by practitioners of alternative therapies by an estimated 45%.”
 Of the survey respondents, one in nine (11%) had used chiropractic care within the previous year.

-We are proud to be the premier chiropractors in St. Augustine.
+We are proud to be among the leading pain management doctors in St. Augustine, FL.